isamu-isozaki/teamai_test/support/onboarding/index.html.md

 {: #when-escalate}

 Do not hesitate to ask for help with a ticket, you can ask any of your colleagues to assist you.
-You can do this via Slack initially by [@mentioning](https://get.slack.help/hc/en-us/articles/205240127-Using-mentions) their name and providing a link to the description with an overview of the issue.
+You can do this via Slack initially by [@mentioning](https://get.slack.help/hc/en-us/articles/205240127-Using-mentions/index.html.md) their name and providing a link to the description with an overview of the issue.
-If the person you know can help you the best (expert on a specific topic) is not available on Slack, you can assign the ticket to them, add a comment summarizing the situation, and submit the ticket as **open**.
+If the person you know can help you the best (expert on a specific topic/index.html.md) is not available on Slack, you can assign the ticket to them, add a comment summarizing the situation, and submit the ticket as **open**.
 Especially if you do are not yet fully familiar with the particular topic of the issue, don't spend more than 30 minutes on an issue before escalating it internally.